Jie-jiao05/2024_US_Election/README.md

 ## Overview

-This repository includes the files and code used to develop a linear model predicting the outcome of the upcoming US presidential election using aggregated polling data.
+This repository includes the files and code used to develop a Bayesian Spline model predicting the outcome of the upcoming US presidential election using aggregated polling data.
 The project involves data cleaning, analysis, and modeling from sources like FiveThirtyEight and Survey design.
-The analysis examines the impact of factors such as pollster ratings, sample size, and poll scores on the predicted vote percentage for Donald Trump.
+The analysis examines the impact of factors such as pollster ratings, sample size, and poll scores on the predicted vote percentage for Kamala Harris through looking at the democratic party.

 ## File Structure